goloop/log/README.md

 #### func (*Log) Fatal

-    func (l *Log) Fatal(a ...interface{}) (n int, err error)
+    func (l *Log) Fatal(a ...interface{})

 Fatal creates message with FATAL level, using the default formats for its operands and writes to log.Writer.
 Spaces are added between operands when neither is a string.
-It returns the number of bytes written and any write error encountered.
+Performs forced exit from the program with status - 1.

 #### func (*Log) Fatalf

-    func (l *Log) Fatalf(format string, a ...interface{}) (n int, err error)
+    func (l *Log) Fatalf(format string, a ...interface{})

 Fatalf creates message with FATAL level, according to a format specifier and writes to log.Writer.
-It returns the number of bytes written and any write error encountered.
+Performs forced exit from the program with status - 1.

 #### func (*Log) Fatalln

-    func (l *Log) Fatalln(a ...interface{}) (n int, err error)
+    func (l *Log) Fatalln(a ...interface{})

 Fatalln creates message with FATAL, level using the default formats for its operands and writes to log.Writer.
 Spaces are always added between operands and a newline is appended.
-It returns the number of bytes written and any write error encountered.
+Performs forced exit from the program with status - 1.

 #### func (*Log) Fdebug